isomerpages/moe-jurongwestpri/_jwps-learning-experience/ICT/PROGRAMMES AND ACTIVITIES.md

 ### Annual E-Learning Exercise

 <p style="text-align: justify;">The E-Learning Exercise for Primary 1 to Primary 6 students is conducted twice every year.
 This exercise is conducted to prepare our students in the event of an emergency which may lead to school closure.
-Each exercise is held over a duration of two days on our E-Learning portal ([http://www.mconline.sg](http://www.mconline.sg/)).</p>
+Each exercise is held over a duration of two days on our E-Learning portal <a href="http://www.mconline.sg">http://www.mconline.sg</a>.</p>

 <p style="text-align: justify;">In these two days, students will be required to complete work assigned for all subjects, namely English, Mathematics, Mother Tongue and Science (for Primary 3, 4, 5 and 6 students only).
 Students who do not have computer or internet access at home may obtain permission to return to school on these two days at a specific time to complete his/her assignments.</p>